openshift/compliance-operator/README.md

 ## Extracting results

-The scans provide two kids of results: the full report in the ARF format and just the list of scan results in the XCCDF format.
+The scans provide two kinds of results: the full report in the ARF format and just the list of scan results in the XCCDF format.
 The ARF reports are, due to their large size, copied into persistent volumes:
 ```